When the pressure mounts in your personal life, it’s tempting to use a business loan to clear your debts. But is that a good idea?

 How Does Registering as a Company Affect You?

 The facts are simple.
-If you structure your business as a company you can’t use a business loan for personal expenses.
+If you structure your business as a company, especially as a private company, you can’t use a business loan for personal expenses.
+Private companies are subject to specific tax laws regarding loans to directors and shareholders, including Division 7A of the Income Tax Assessment Act 1936.

 The same goes for business credit cards and other lines of credit.